 - a.
 Intersection Spacing.
 The intersections of collector roads and arterial roads should be located at the 1⁄2 mile point within any given section. - b.
 Alignment.
 Collectors should extend in an essentially straight line for 200 feet to 400 feet from the intersection.
 Beyond that point the alignment is flexible. - c.
 Discontinuity Between Sections.
-Collectors should not be in a straight alignment for more than two miles to prevent their use as de facto arterials. - Add the following roadways to the collector list and add a clarification that the collectors listed include both urban and residential collectors that are at least a 1/4 mile in length: - a.
-W. Cayuse Creek Drive - b.
-W. Belltower Drive - c.
-W. Monument Street - Replace Figure VI-11, Functional Classification Map (pg.
-53), with the revised map approved by the COMPASS Board of Directors in 2005.
+Collectors should not be in a straight alignment for more than two miles to prevent their use as de facto arterials. - Delete the list of collector roads and instead reference 1) the most recent Federal Functional Classification Map for Ada County adopted by the Community Planning Association of Southwest Idaho and 2) the functional classification map adopted by the Ada County Highway District. - Replace Figure VI-11, Functional Classification Map (pg.
+53), with a reference to the latest such map approved by the COMPASS Board of Directors.